awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 # Create and Add a Custom Action in AWS CodePipeline<a name="actions-create-custom-action"></a>

-AWS CodePipeline includes a number of actions that help you configure build, test, and deployment resources for your automated release process\.
+AWS CodePipeline includes a number of actions that help you configure build, test, and deploy resources for your automated release process\.
 If your release process includes activities that are not included in the default actions, such as an internally developed build process or a test suite, you can create a custom action for that purpose and include it in your pipeline\.
 You can use the AWS CLI to create custom actions in pipelines associated with your AWS account\.

 Custom actions fall into the following categories:
 + A build action that builds or transforms the items